winnyace/winnyace.github.io/content/posts/prostreet_tutorial.md

 ## Install steps

-1. Extract the game files from the first archive provided and copy the .exe file from the second archive provided
+1. Extract the game files from the first archive provided and place the .exe file from the second archive provided in the game files, replacing the original.
 2. Generate the prefix/bottle for the game:

 `WINEPREFIX=/path/to/your/prefix WINEARCH=win32 winecfg`